How to Start a Legal Blog

 Consider your reader: Always keep your reader in mind.
 If you are blogging for potential clients, you want to think about the persona of that client and what type of information that potential client is seeking.
 You can also take advantage of certain "readability" tools, for example, provided by your web hosting service, to ensure that your content is suited for your reader.

 Think about your voice and tone: As you consider your reader, ensure your voice and tone have that potential client in mind.
 Most likely, a potential client without any background in the law does not want to read legalese.
 Rather, most potential clients will want to know that you have the requisite knowledge to assist them while also being able to explain legal issues and answers to legal inquiries in a straightforward way.

 Creating a Blog Calendar

-You should create a blog posting calendar in which you think about the specific content of your upcoming blogs and schedule them to post.
+You should create a editorial calendar in which you think about the specific content of your upcoming blogs and schedule them to post.
 As mentioned above, you'll want a roadmap that helps you target your ideal reader.
 In so doing, you'll want to plan out a series of blog posts that answer your reader's questions, inform them of specific legal issues they may be seeking, and ultimately clarify why your firm is in an excellent position to assist them.

 As you develop the roadmap for your blog posts, you should integrate your posting calendar.
 As with any good piece of legal writing, you'll want to think about the order of the blog posts and how they relate.
 Do not schedule your blogs to post all at once, but instead, consider a calendar in which 2-3 blogs post each week.

 Write and Publish the First Blog Post